outSH/cactus/tools/docker/iroha2-all-in-one/README.md

 - Use typescript [Iroha2TestLedger helper class](../../../packages/cactus-test-tooling/src/main/typescript/iroha/iroha2-test-ledger.ts) to start this ledger and use it from inside of automatic test.

 ## Possible improvements
-- Use specific iroha docker image tag when they are available.
 - Freeze images like it's done in fabric-all-in-one, to speed up the startup (although it's pretty fast already).
+- Use single iroha node setup.